New objects can be created with the Add menu in the 3D Viewport’s header.

 Objects formed by a mathematical function (with no vertices or control points) defining the 3D volume in which the object exists.
 Meta objects have a liquid-like quality where when two or more metaballs are brought together, they merge by smoothly rounding out the connection, appearing as one unified object.
 See Meta Primitives.

-Create a two-dimensional representation of a string of characters.
+Create a two-dimensional representation of a text.

 - Grease Pencil

-Objects created by painting strokes.
+Objects created by drawing strokes.
+See Grease Pencil Primitives

 Used for rigging 3D models to make them poseable and animatable.